plusnli/plusnli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there👋I am Jiaxi Li, a first-year Ph.D. student at the University of Georgia.
-I obtained my Bachelor's degree in Computer Science from Shandong University in June, 2024.
+I obtained my Bachelor's degree in Computer Science from Shandong University in June 2024.

 My research interests lie in Large Language Models (LLMs), and particularly in their reasoning abilities.
 I also have experience in applying LLMs to healthcare applications.
 <!-- My research interests lie in Machine Learning and Machine Reasoning, particularly in Large Language Models and their applications in Healthcare. -->